AdElisium/hub/business/selling.md

 ---

 Any questions they ask are perfect moment to throw question back at them in a way that they imagine themselves having already bought the product.

+They need to nod in their head 3 times.